 I feel honoured to be a part of the school team and to know that my experience and input are appreciated.

-Mr Nick Rowe – Associate Governor
+Mr Nick Rowe – Local Authority Governor

 Having lived in rural villages for most of my adult life, I appreciate how fortunate Hartington and its surrounding areas are to have an excellent Primary School forming part of the local community.